 People are being urged to stop all non-essential contact with others and stop all unnecessary travel.

-British nationals aged 70 and over, and those with underlying health conditions such as chronic diseases and diabetes, have been advised not to travel on cruise ships.
+British nationals aged 70 and over, and those with underlying health conditions such as chronic diseases and diabetes, have been advised not to travel.

 - Guidance for British people travelling and living overseas

 - For the latest travel advice for particular countries, sign up for email alerts to your destination